djpardis/djpardis.github.io/_posts/2025-06-20-vibe-coding-data-room-app.markdown

 >
 > — Martin Casado ([@martin_casado](https://x.com/martin_casado/status/1929390376185405743)) • June 1, 2024

 To build this data room app, I used [Windsurf](https://windsurf.com){:target="_blank"}, an AI-assisted development platform founded in June 2021 by Varun Mohan and Douglas Chen.
 Originally launched as Exafunction (focusing on GPU optimization), the company pivoted to developer tools and rebranded as Codeium in 2022, before becoming Windsurf in April 2025.
-Windsurf combines large language models with specialized code generation capabilities, focusing specifically on full-stack web application development.

 For a comparison of coding agents, see [ref 2](#ref2), [ref 3](#ref3), [ref 4](#ref4), and [ref 5](#ref5).
 To understand how they work, see [ref 6](#ref6).